ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/08-Preparing_RNA_Silencing_Complex.md

 *\*Note: one of the tests failed on Graham - could be some weird problem in the environment of my account.*

-ModeRNA can only model a single strand of RNA, so we will model chains C and D separately.
-For this job we will need the following files:
+As ModeRNA can only model a single RNA strand, we will model chains C and D separately.
+For this job, we will need to prepare several files.

 #### Preparing structural templates for chains C and D.